The Real Estate M&A and Private Equity Review: Switzerland

 i Publicly traded real estate investment trusts and real estate operating companies: structure and role in the market

 The main types of publicly traded real estate investment vehicles in Switzerland are listed real estate funds and listed real estate companies.
-The structure of real estate investment trusts (REITs) has so far not been introduced into Swiss law.
+The structure of real estate investment trusts (REITs) has so far not been introduced to Swiss law.
 However, the contractual real estate fund (see below), whose shares can be listed on a stock exchange, constitutes a form similar to REITs.
 Furthermore, the distribution of foreign REITs in Switzerland may be subject to restrictions and regulatory requirements.

 Real estate funds

 Contractual investment funds do not constitute legal entities but are structured based on a collective investment agreement (fund contract).
 Under such fund contract, a fund management company (which must be a company limited by shares with a registered office and main administrative office in Switzerland) commits itself to involving investors in accordance with the number and type of units that they have acquired in the fund and managing the fund's assets in accordance with the provisions of the fund contract.
 The fund management company manages the fund at its own discretion and in its own name but on account of the investors.
-SICAVs, on the other hand, are in principle established pursuant to the provisions of the Swiss Code of Obligations (CO) for the formation of companies limited by shares (with certain exceptions).
+However, SICAVs are, in principle, established pursuant to the provisions of the Swiss Code of Obligations (CO) for the formation of companies limited by shares (with certain exceptions).
 Their capital is divided into company shares and investor shares.
 Unless the law and articles of association provide otherwise, a SICAV may at any time issue new shares at the net asset value and must, if requested by a shareholder, at any time redeem issued shares at the net asset value (open-ended structure).
 SICAVs are only allowed to operate in the Swiss market once an authorisation has been obtained by FINMA.

 Real estate companies

 Listed real estate companies in Switzerland are non-regulated companies limited by shares (according to the CO) and can be classified into real estate investment companies and real estate operating companies (REOCs).
 Real estate investment companies' sole purpose is the collective investment of capital with the purpose of generating income or capital gains, or both, and without any entrepreneurial activity.
-Listed REOCs, on the other hand, qualify as such if at least two-thirds of their sustainable income comes from real estate activities, such as rental income, valuation or sales success and other real estate services (e.g., property valuation, property management and property development).14 Listed real estate companies are excluded from the scope and regulatory requirements of the CISA due to their stock exchange listing.
+Listed REOCs, however, qualify as such if at least two-thirds of their sustainable income comes from real estate activities, such as rental income, valuation or sales success and other real estate services (e.g., property valuation, property management and property development).14 Listed real estate companies are excluded from the scope and regulatory requirements of the CISA due to their stock exchange listing.

 The largest listed real estate companies in Switzerland hold between 50 and 190 real properties.
-Due to falling prices for retail spaces, they have recently focused their investments on the office and residential sectors.
+Owing to falling prices for retail spaces, they have recently focused their investments on the office and residential sectors.

 ii Real estate PE firms – footprint and structure